BeyondScheme/BeyondScheme.github.io/_posts/2016-05-13-six-steps-to-detect-session-issues.md

 Another configuration worth paying attention to is concurrency control strategy defined inside Spring Security XML configuration file.
 With this property you can set maximum concurrent sessions for a user.
-A sample configuration presenting the concurrency control strategy is presented below.
+A sample configuration presenting the concurrency control strategy is listed below.
 As you can notice, the max-sessions allowed for user is set to 1.
 If the max-sessions value is exceeded for logged in user, the application might invalidate user's session.
 If that happens the currently logged in user will be logged out after performing any action on the website.

-{% highlight plain %}
+{% highlight xml %}
 <session-management>
     <concurrency-control
        max-sessions="1"